 Specimens not picked up the day of collection should be refrigerated.
 If necessary, the PHN or designee should collect, transport or mail the specimens.
 Optimum sputum specimens contain an 8-10 ml sample; however, any amount collected will be tested at the state lab.
 Specimens received by the lab that contain less than a 0.5 ml sample may have an insufficient quantity of material for all lab testing to be performed.

-- 4. Perform the following baseline blood chemistry labs: - a.
-Obtain aspartate aminotransferase (AST), alanine aminotransferase (ALT), bilirubin, alkaline phosphatase, CBC with platelet count, serum creatinine, HgbA1C, and Hepatitis C antibody for all adults.
+- 3. Perform the following baseline blood chemistry labs:

+- a.
+Liver function test including aspartate aminotransferase (AST), alanine aminotransferase (ALT), bilirubin, alkaline phosphatase.

+- b.
+CBC with platelet count.

+- c.
+Serum Creatinine

+- d.
+HgbA1C